tpbnick/docs/docs/py-dictionaries.md

 alien_0['x_position'] = alien_0['x_position'] + x_increment
 print(f"New position: {alien_0['x_position']}")
 ```
-We start by defining an alien with an initial *x* and *y* position, and a speed of `'medium'`.
+We start by defining an alien with an initial *x* and *y* position, and a speed of `#!py 'medium'`.
 We also print the original value of `x_position` to see how far the alien moves to the right.

-On line 5, an `if-elif-else` chain determins how far the alien should move to the right and assigns this value to the variable `x_increment`.
-If the alien's speed is `'slow'`, it moves one unit, if it is `'medium'`, it moves two, and if it is `'fast'`, it moves three.
+On line 5, an `#!py if-elif-else` chain determins how far the alien should move to the right and assigns this value to the variable `x_increment`.
+If the alien's speed is `#!py 'slow'`, it moves one unit, if it is `#!py 'medium'`, it moves two, and if it is `#!py 'fast'`, it moves three.
 Once the increment has been calculated, it is added to the value of `x_position` on line 13 and the result is stored in the dictionary's `x_position`.

 Because this is a medium-speed alien, its position shifts two units to the right:
 ```